 The motion and interaction of drops and bubbles in a continuous phase are frequently encountered in many industrial applications such as food processing, production of lubricant oils, paints, and pharmaceutical and cosmetic products.
-In several operations such as polymerization processes, dispersion, extraction, enhanced oil recovery, and production of detergents, bubble motion is often accompanied by heat and mass transfer and/or a chemical reaction.
+In several operations such as polymerization processes, dispersion, extraction, enhanced oil recovery, and production of detergents, bubble motion is often accompanied by heart and mass transfer and/ or a chemical reaction.
 An associated phenomenon that plays a significant role in all these operations is bubble coalescence.
-There are instances where it is desirable for coalescence to occur, as in the case of separation process.
+There are instances where it is desirable for coalescence to occur, as in the case of separation process, while in other cases coalescence is a highly undesirable process.
 For example, during a gas-liquid reaction, the coalescence of gas bubbles results in a reduction in interfacial area and thus reduces the efficiency of the reactor.

-In the past decade, a number of techniques, each with its own particular advantages and disadvantages, have been developed to simulate complex multi-fluid flow problems.

-Level set methods (Sussman et al., 1994; Sethian, 1996; Chang et al., 1996; Sussman and Smereka, 1997; Sussman and Fatemi, 1999; Fedkiw and Osher, 2001) are designed to minimize the numerical diffusion hampering shock-capturing methods and typically define the interface as the zero level set of a distance function from the interface.
+In the past decade a number of techniques, each with their own particular advantages and disadvantages, have been developed to simulate complex multi-fluid flow problems.
+Level set methods (Sussman et al., 1994, 1999; Sethian, 1996; Chang et al., 1996; Sussman and Smereka, 1997; Sussman and Fatemi, 1999; Fedkiw and Osher, 2001) are designed to minimize the numerical diffusion hampering shock-capturing methods and typically define the interface as the zero level set of a distance function from the interface.
 The advection of this distance function evolves with the local fluid velocity.
 Level set methods are conceptually simple and relatively easy to implement.
 When the interface is significantly deformed, level set methods suffer from loss of mass (volume) and hence loss of accuracy.

-A well-known method for tracking the free surface of a liquid is Volume-of-Fluid (VOF) technique (Passandideh-Fard and Roohi, 2008) where the computational domain is characterized by a liquid volume fraction function.
-This function is used to determine both the liquid position and the liquid/gas interface orientation.
+A well-known method for tracking the free surface of a liquid is Volume-of-Fluid (VOF) technique (Passandideh-Fard and Roohi, 2006) where the computational domain is characterized by a scalar color function f whose value is one for a cell full of liquid and zero for an empty cell.
+A cell with a value between zero and one indicates a free-surface cell.
+In addition to the value of the color function the interface orientation needs to be determined, which follows from the gradient of the f function.
 Roughly two important classes of VOF methods can be distinguished with respect to the representation of the interface, namely simple line interface calculation (SLIC) and piecewise linear interface calculation (PLIC).
 Earlier works with VOF were generally based on the SLIC algorithm introduced by Noh and Woodward (1976) and the donor-acceptor algorithm published by Hirt and Nicholas (1981).
-More accurate VOF techniques include the PLIC method of Youngs (1982).
-The accuracy and capabilities of the older VOF algorithm such as the Hirt-and-Nicholas VOF method were studied by Rudman, 1997.
+Modern VOF techniques include the PLIC method of Youngs (1982).
+The accuracy and capabilities of the older VOF algorithm such as the Hirt and Nicholas VOF method were studied by Rudman, 1997.
+A drawback of these VOF methods for advecting gas bubbles is the so-called artificial (or numerical) coalescence of gas bubbles which occurs when their mutual distances is less than the size of the computational cell.